VivianOliveres/grpc-scala-test/README.md

 then server respond with the average of all numbers received.

 For instance, if client send 1, 2 and 3, then server should respond 2.0.

+## Max computing scenario

+In this bi directional streaming use case, client send multiple messages (containing a long value) and then server respond only when this value is the max that it received.

+For instance, if client send 1, 3 and 2, then server should respond 1 and 3.